sondregronas/YNAB-Shared-Categories/README.md

 ## Status
 The application works, but still lacks some important features:
- - It only grabs and caches Accounts & Categories once, so if you've created a new joint category after running the app, you need to delete the caches folder to reset.
- - The application needs to be manually executed whenever a new transaction is added (However you don't need to actively execute it, it recognizes every new transaction since last execution
+ - The application needs to be manually executed whenever a new transaction is added (However you don't need to actively execute it, it recognizes every new transaction since last execution) - You can however schedule a task to run it every X minutes.
+I'll look into adding a host website to do this if I can figure that out.

 ## Transaction example:
 > Budget A spends -100$ in Groceries, in the account Visa <br>